SimonPistache/semantic-release-test/ReadMe.md

 # Semantic Release Test

-> This major work contains BREAKING CHANGES
+> This is a change for the CI